 wasmcloud:keyvalue contract, it automatically works with any provider that implements that contract.

-If you’re looking to see which types of supported, first-party capability provider contracts are available, you’ll want to take a look at the actor interfaces repository.
-Here you will find links to documentation as well as a list of which language-specific providers are available and links to multiple implementations of the same contract (file system and S3 are both available implementations of
+If you’re looking to see which types of supported, first-party capability provider contracts are available, you’ll want to take a look at the interfaces repository.
+Here you will find links to documentation as well as a list of which language-specific interfaces are available, and links to multiple implementations of the same contract (e.g. file system and S3 are two different implementations of

 wasmcloud:keyvalue contract, and not on Redis or Cassandra.

 By convention, all of our first-party actor interface crates start with the prefix

 wasmcloud-interface and should be easy to find on crates.io.

 As an example, here’s what it looks like to add a dependency on the key-value actor interface.
 In

 Cargo.toml, there needs to be an entry under

 Sign the actor